ShinghoiXu/Masked_Maze_Generator/README.md

 Have fun! <br>
 <br>
 <br>
-## How to setup the virtual environment and the packages in Anaconda for the project Linux and Windows.
+## How to setup the virtual environment and the packages in venv for the project Linux and Windows.
 <br>
 See the conda version: <br>
 $ conda -V <br>